paulnx/HBReceiveEventExample/README.md

-﻿# HBReceiveEventExample
-Hirebridge Example of how to receive send events/web hooks in an Azure Function Use postman to post to http://localhost:7071/api/ReceiveEvent  and use the content of  InputExample.json
+﻿# Hirebrdge example of how to receive web hooks/send events Hirebridge example of how to receive send events/web hooks in an Azure Function Use postman to post to http://localhost:7071/api/ReceiveEvent    Use the  contents of InputExample.json
-as form body.
+to simulate a Hirebridge transmitting a webhook event.

-You log output and transmission of of data to https://ptsv2.com/t/random411
+Data is transformed and transmitted to https://ptsv2.com/t/random411  as an example.